Erika Mann: Early life

-It is a girl; a disappointment for me, as I want to admit between us, because I had greatly desired a son and will not stop doing so. [...]
-I feel a son is much more full of poetry [poesievoller], more than a sequel and restart for myself under new circumstances.

 Nevertheless, he later candidly confessed in the notes of his diary, that he "preferred, of the six, the two oldest [Erika and Klaus] and little Elisabeth with a strange decisiveness".

 In Erika he had a particular trust, which later showed itself in that she exercised a great influence on the important decisions of her father.
 Her particular role was also known by her siblings, as her brother Golo Mann remembered: "Little Erika must salt the soup".
 This reference to the twelve-year-old Erika from the year 1917 was an often-used phrase in the Mann family.

 After Erika's birth came that of her brother Klaus, with whom she was personally close her entire life.
-They went about "like twins", and Klaus described their closeness as follows: "our solidarity was absolute and without reservation".
-Eventually there were four more children in total, including Golo, Monika, Elisabeth, and Michael.
+They went about "like twins" and Klaus described their closeness as follows: "our solidarity was absolute and without reservation".
+Eventually there were four more children in total, including Golo, Monika, Elisabeth and Michael.
 The children grew up in Munich.
-On their mother's side the family belonged to the influential urban upper class, and their father came from a commercial family from Lübeck and already had published the successful novel Buddenbrooks in 1901.
-The Mann home was a gathering-place for intellectuals and artists, and Erika was hired for her first theater engagement before finishing her Abitur at the Deutsches Theater in Berlin.
+On their mother's side the family belonged to the influential urban upper class and their father came from a commercial family from Lübeck and already had published the successful novel Buddenbrooks in 1901.
+The Mann home was a gathering-place for intellectuals and artists and Erika was hired for her first theater engagement before finishing her Abitur at the Deutsches Theater in Berlin.